 1. User interface testing with SWTBot

-is the base class for testing SWT applications.
+SWTBotis the base class for any SWT application, including Eclipse RCP applications. -

 2. Installation of SWTBot